Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 (53:51)
 I was working with a couple that was having problems in their relationship.
 I asked the wife, what needs of yours and not getting met?

-And she said, my need for love isn't getting met.
+She said, my need for love isn't getting met.

 And the husband immediately said, but I love you.